stan-dev/design-docs/designs/0032-stan-output-formats.md

 The CmdStan argument parser uses indentation to indicate nested argument structure.
 Following the argument parser are several more comment lines of key-value pairs of information about the software version and compiler options used to compile the Stan model executable.
+To save a record of the inference run, we wish to store this in a structured format allowing for lists, maps, and nested lists and maps.

 ## Functional specification

-We propose to break down the information in the current Stan CSV file into several files according to information source, whose format matches the information structure of the contents.
+We propose to break down the information from the Stan inference algorithms into a series of output streams where each stream handles one kind of information and whose format is appropriate for further procesing.
-The default file format for tabular data will be CSV.
+Tabular data will be output either in CSV format (human readable) or using the Apache Arrow binary formats.
-The default file format for hierarchical data will be JSON.
+For hierarchical data we will use JSON format.

-Tabular data:
+Tabular information includes:

+- The output from the Stan model class `write_array` function: the computed values for all Stan model variables on the constrained scale.
-- The Stan model variables,
+- The Stan model parameter variables on the unconstrained scale returned by the `log_prob` function.
-i.e., the `constrained_param_names` method generates the output column names and the `write_array` method generates the output data.

-- The inference method variables (`sampler_params` for HMC, tbd for optimization, variational inference).
+- The inference algorithm state at each step of the iterative algorithm.

+Structured information includes:

-- The HMC metric (?).
-The HMC metric is either a matrix diagonal vector or a dense matrix.
+- The HMC tuning parameters:  metric and stepsize.
+The HMC metric is a symmetric positive definite matrix, either a diagonal or a dense matrix.
-It is a dense, symmetric positive definite matrix.
-The sampler algorithms allow the user to specify the initial mass matrix (in JSON or rdump formats).
+The former is reported as just the vector that is matrix diagonal, the latter is reported as the full matrix.

-- The HMC stepsize is a scalar.
-It can trivially be output in CSV or JSON format.
+The HMC stepsize is a scalar.

-Hierarchical data:

 - Stan model variables schema: block, name, type, shape, size, output column name(s)